Rust for Linux

 Sponsors

-Internet Security Research Group (ISRG), through their Prossimo project, financially supports Miguel Ojeda and supported Gary Guo to work on Rust for Linux.
+Internet Security Research Group (ISRG), through their Prossimo project, supports Miguel Ojeda and supported Gary Guo to work on Rust for Linux, which was made possible with generous financial support from Google and Futurewei.

 ISRG Logo Prossimo Logo